ehsaniara/joblet-sdk-python/docs/API_REFERENCE.md

 @property
 def persist(self) -> PersistService
 ```
-Access the Persist Service for querying historical logs and metrics (port 50052).
+**Deprecated**: Access the Persist Service for querying historical logs and metrics.
+Use `client.jobs.query_logs()` and `client.jobs.query_metrics()` instead.

+Historical queries now go through the main JobletService (port 50051), which internally
+proxies requests to joblet-persist via Unix socket IPC.
+This property is maintained for
+backward compatibility.

 #### networks
 ```python